CitadelStronghold/gem/docs/README.md

 > > **gem s gui**
 >
 > > 1.
-Install Hyprland interface and other GUI tools
+Install Hyprland and other GUI tools
 >
 > > Note: Try to do this while you are not running the `Hyprland` binary...